Add a splash of tequila to a frozen sweet with an easy and refreshing recipe for Strawberry Margarita Popsicles.

-Meet the Jello-O Shot’s cooler cousin: Strawberry Margarita Ice Pops.
-Fresh-flavored and frosty, these lickable cocktails on a stick are my solution to beating the heat.
-And with summer at a rolling boil in New York City, I can’t help but want to steer clear of anything involving an oven and/or an open flame.
+Meet the Jello-O Shot’s cooler cousin: Strawberry Margarita Popsicles.
+Fresh-flavored and frosty, these snackable cocktails on a stick are my solution to beating the heat.
+And with summer temps on the rise, I can’t help but want to steer clear of anything involving an oven and/or an open flame.

-- To unmold the ice pops, run them under lukewarm water for 10 seconds then slide them from the molds.
+- To unmold the popsicles, run them under lukewarm water for 10 seconds then slide them from the molds.

 Recipe adapted from Gourmet.

 Made these and they came out perfect.
 Can’t wait to try more of your recipes!

 These look so good!
 Is there any non alcoholic substitute for tequila?